 5. The competitive element is important but the comraderie is equally so.
 Team work can achieve a lot more than isolated individualism.

 We maintain a "register" of interested people.
 This will form the basis of an emailing list and we will publish regular updates directly to people and here on this website.

-Register via the Project Co-ordinator:
+Register via the Championship Co-ordinator: